Unwanted postal mail and telephone solicitations can be a hassle. Take a few minutes to take some simple steps to reduce this incoming clutter.

-TACTIC: If you receive electronic mail, use email reading software that can filter your incoming mail into folders.
+TACTIC: If you receive electronic mail, use email reading software or Web-based mail that can filter your incoming mail.

 Using the features of the software, set up this procedure:

-- Filter the email from people you want to hear from into folders that you will read.
+- Filter the email from people you want to hear from into categories (into folders or with labels).
 Do this by identifying to your email reading software the addresses of people known to you.
-Instruct your email reading software to sort letters from these addresses into folders labeled Business, Friends, Family, Projects, Lists, etc.
+Instruct your email reading software to sort letters from these addresses into categories like Business, Friends, Family, Projects, Lists, etc.

-- Allow the email that hasn't been filtered by step 1 to go into a folder called Unsorted.
+- Allow the email that hasn't been filtered by step 1 to go into a category called Unsorted.

-- You can then pay your first and best attention to the important mail in your named folders from step 1.
+- You can then pay your first and best attention to the important mail in your named category from step 1.

 - Update your filtering rules for new friends or business associates regularly.